oracle/rwloadsim/test/TEST.md

-Next create a private copy (possibly in the same directory where you copied rwltest.sql) of the file rwltestuser.rwl, and modify it such that it has the correct usernames and passwords for both a user with DBA privileges (at CDB level if multitenant) and the ordinary user just created.
+Next create a private copy (possibly in the same directory where you copied rwltest.sql) of the file rwltestuser.rwl, and modify it such that it has the correct usernames passwords and connection strings for both a user with DBA privileges (in your _root_ if multitenant) and the ordinary user just created.
 You will also need to set the connect strings properly for respectively the normal connect string and that used by the DRCP test, which should include ":pooled" or have server=pooled in its tnsnames.ora entry.
-If your database isn't configured for DRCP, you can use the same connect string for both, in which case a few differences are excpected.
+If your database isn't configured for DRCP, you can use the same connect string for both, in which case a few differences are expected.
+You also need to set connect string, username and password for a user with DBA privileges connecting to your multitenant root database.

 To run tests, the full path of this file must be known to test.sh which gets it from the environment variable RWLTESTUSER, so do something like